rjrjswrdvi/camunda-bpm-dev-docs/releases/Performing-a-Minor-Release.md

 ### Adjust Redirects / URL rewrites

 Next we need to adjust the URL rewrites.
-Please note the examples are given with 7.11 release version and 7.12 next development.
 First for stage.
-Go into the repository `camunda-docs-static`:
+Go into the repository `camunda-docs-static`.
+Perform the following changes to release 7.12 (essentially bump `develop` to `7.13-SNAPSHOT`) :

 ```diff
 --- a/config/stage/.htaccess